xinyang-sun/VirtuSync/README.md

 [Download](https://github.com/xinyang-sun/VirtuSync/releases) the latest package in releases

 **1. Activate the camera**: Simply extract the archive and run `Tracking.exe/VirtuSync_Camera.exe`.
 Enter the `Port value`.
 The default is `5056`.
 Select the `camera number`.
 Here you need to try from 0 one by one until you find the camera you want to use.
 Click `Running` to turn on the camera.
+**Privacy Mode**: Check Privacy Mode to turn on the privacy mode, at this time the camera screen is pure black to protect the user's privacy.

 **2. Activate 3D motion capture software**: run `Model_test.exe/VirtuSync_Model.exe`.
 Enter the same `Port value`, the default is `5056`.
 Click `Start` and the software will stream with the camera.
 Click `Model` to enter the modeling interface, and start your vtuber experience. 😉